 The main objection I’ve heard to this argument is that natural seepage is impossible because the soils of Oak Island are thick clay, not permeable gravel.
 That was proven false as early as 1867.
 There are some clay deposits, but they’re interspersed with much more permeable soils.
 A more recent geologic analysis bears this out, and matches exactly what was found when geologists first examined the island in 1867.

 As for the “inscribed stone”—“Below here, two million pounds are buried”—the inscription did not become associated with the legend until the 20th century.
-The stone’s initial discovery has never been documented, and possibly was not even found in the 19th century or on Oak Island.
-The inscription is associated with New England folklorist Edward Rowe Snow, whose work I love—I’ve written several articles on my blog about him—but who was known for spinning tall tales with no basis in fact.
+The stone's initial discovery has never been documented, and possibly was not even found in the 19th century or on Oak Island.
+The inscription is associated with New England folklorist Edward Rowe Snow, whose work I love, but who was known for spinning tall tales with no basis in fact.
 Incidentally the stone has now disappeared (so far as I know).
 Convenient!

 Other artifacts that treasure hunters wave around as “evidence” of a treasure burial—a shoe, pick handles, etc.—are most likely from previous treasure hunts, or were deliberate plants by various hoaxsters over the years.
 Archaeologists have never confirmed they were found when and where they’ve been said to have been found.